6 takeaways from Trump's Times meeting

 But he said he's no longer interested in his businesses and will be passing them on to his children.

-"I don't care about anything having anything to do" with his anything outside the United States' best interests, he said.
+"I don't care about having anything to do" with anything outside the United States' best interests, he said.
 "I don't want to influence anything."

 A new view on climate change?